DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Hey...!?
 What happened?
 Where is this place?
 Who is this girl?"

-Kay grabbed the falling girl who lost her consciousness.
+Kai grabbed the falling girl who lost her consciousness.
 Her body was surprisingly light.
 And as his hands touched her bare skin, he become almost flustered.
 He decided to lay her on floor.